Danielle de Niese: Career

 At the end of 2006, when De Nederlandse Opera staged the three Mozart-Da Ponte operas conducted by Ingo Metzmacher, de Niese sang Susanna in The Marriage of Figaro and Despina in Così fan tutte.
 In 2009, de Niese made her Covent Garden debut in The Royal Opera's production of Handel's Acis and Galatea, directed by choreographer Wayne McGregor and recorded on DVD.

 Beginning on 31 December 2011 and continuing through January 2012, de Niese appeared as Ariel in The Enchanted Island, a pastiche opera created by Jeremy Sams for the Metropolitan Opera.
 The performance on 21 January was broadcast worldwide as a MET HD video transmission.
 She has subsequently returned to the Met as Cleopatra in Handel's Giulio Cesare (2013), Despina in Così fan tutte (2013) and Susanna in The Marriage of Figaro (2014).

 In March 2012 de Niese appeared as Norina in Don Pasquale at the San Diego Opera.
 She performed that role again the following year at the Glyndebourne Festival Opera.
 In November 2013 she portrayed Poppaea in Handel's Agrippina at the Liceu.
 In 2014 she appeared as the title heroine in Francesco Cavalli's La Calisto at the Bavarian State Opera, sang Anne Trulove in The Rake's Progress at the Teatro Regio di Turino, and performed the title role in Handel's Partenope at the San Francisco Opera.

 In February 2015 de Niese sang Susanna in The Marriage of Figaro at the Hamburg State Opera.
 In August 2015 she returned to the Glyndebourne Festival Opera in performances of Concepción in L'heure espagnole and the title role in Ravel's L'enfant et les sortilèges.
 In December 2015 she created the role of Roxane Coss in the world premiere of Jimmy López's opera Bel Canto at the Lyric Opera of Chicago.

 2017 saw her stage debut in Australia as Hanna Glawari in Graeme Murphy's production of The Merry Widow for Opera Australia in performances at the Arts Centre Melbourne and the Sydney Opera House, conducted by Vanessa Scammell.

-In September 2018, she was featured as the castaway on long-running BBC Radio 4 programme, Desert Island Discs.
+In September 2018, she was featured as the castaway on long-running BBC Radio 4 programme, Desert Island Discs; she selected Barbra Streisand's "Evergreen", F. Scott Fitzgerald's The Great Gatsby and "a slide projector with all the photos she's ever taken of her loved ones" as her chosen favourite track, book and luxury item respectively.

 In 2019 she played Aldonza/Dulcinea in Man of La Mancha with English National Opera at the London Coliseum opposite Kelsey Grammer as Cervantes/Quixote, Peter Polycarpou as Sancho, and Nicholas Lyndhurst as the Governor/Innkeeper.